AtlasOfLivingAustralia/data-management/README.md

 -	The verbatim fields are used for raw, as provided values when there has been some processing to produce a “better” (often standardised) value in the other field.
 E.g. verbatim event date of “13th November 2010” could be standardised to event Date “2010-11-15”.
 Keeping the verbatim value allows a user of the record to see that a transformation has taken place.

 **3. Species, how best to record these?
-Will scientificName suffice, or do you require atomised names? **
+Will scientificName suffice, or do you require atomised names?**

--	A well formatted scientificName (Genus species author is usually enough although higher taxonomy will help with name matching if there are any conflicts (in general it’s better to also provide more atomic information if it’s available)
+-	A well formatted scientificName consisting of Genus and specific epithet is usually enough.
+Author and year are optional but provide additional clarity in name matching.
+Higher taxonomy will also help with name matching if there are any conflicts (in general it’s better to also provide more atomic information if it’s available).

 **3.1.
 What about subspecies?**